Stocks Plunge on Disappointing Tesla and Google Earnings News and Chip Weakness

 US Stock Movers

-Alphabet (GOOG) is down more than -4%.
+Alphabet (GOOG) on Wednesday fell by -5.03%.
 Alphabet’s earnings were positive relative to market expectations, but there was disappointment about weakness in YouTube and high capex from AI spending.

-Tesla (TSLA) is sharply lower by more -11% on disappointment about its earnings report, which was released after Wednesday’s close.
+Tesla (TSLA) plunged -12.33% on disappointment about its earnings report, which was released after Wednesday’s close.
 Tesla’s auto profits and margins were disappointing.
+Tesla’s automotive gross margin fell to 14.6% in Q2 from 16.4% in Q1 due to falling auto sales and pricing, rising capex, and restructuring charges from mass layoffs.
 Also, Tesla postponed the unveiling of its autonomous taxis by two months until October.
-Tesla’s automotive gross margin fell to 14.6% in Q2 from 16.4% in Q1 due to falling auto sales and pricing, rising capex, and restructuring charges from mass layoffs.
 Cowen analyst Jeff Osborne said Tesla the earnings report showed that Tesla was “Big hat, No cattle,” and, “Given the hype cycle the past few weeks around AI, we would expect shares to retrace the recent rally as nothing new was offered around progress with AI.”

-Chip stocks are leading tech stocks lower even though Texas Instruments (TXN) is up +0.4% after reporting in-line Q2 results and guidance that fostered confidence that its revival is progressing.
-Qualcomm (QCOM), Broadcom (AVGO), and KLA (KLAC) are down more than -4%.
-NVIDIA (NVDA), Lam Research (LRCX), Marvel Technology (MRVL), ASML (ASML), AMD (AMD), and GlobalFoundaries (GFS) are down more than -3%.
+Chip stocks led tech stocks lower even though Texas Instruments (TXN) saw support after reporting in-line Q2 results and guidance that fostered confidence that its revival is progressing, closing the day down -0.01%.
+Broadcom (AVGO) fell by -7.59%.
+NVIDIA (NVDA), ASML (ASML), KLA (KLAC), Qualcomm (QCOM), and AMD (AMD) fell by more than -6%.
+Applied Materials (AMAT), Marvel Technology (MRVL), and Lam Research (LRCX) fell by more than -5%.

-Visa (V) is down more than -3% after its quarterly revenue slightly missed Street estimates.
+Visa (V) fell -4.01% after its quarterly revenue report slightly missed Street estimates.

-Blackstone Mortgage Trust (BXMT) is down more than -9% after cutting its dividend by 24% as its commercial mortgage loan portfolio worsened with defaults and late payments, which had negative implications for other REITs that focus on commercial property.
+Blackstone Mortgage Trust (BXMT) plunged -11.61% after cutting its dividend by 24% as its commercial mortgage loan portfolio worsened with defaults and late payments, which had negative implications for other REITs that focus on commercial property.
+KKR Real Estate Finance Trust (KREF) on Wednesday fell -2.94%, and Ares Commercial Real Estate Corp (ACRE) fell -6.44%.

-AT&T (T) is up nearly +5% after reporting a larger-than-expected number of new mobile-phone subscribers in Q2.
+AT&T (T) rose by +5.16% after reporting a larger-than-expected number of new mobile-phone subscribers in Q2.

 Earnings Reports (7/24/2024)